nvdaes/clipContentsDesigner/addon/doc/ro/readme.md

 ## Modificări în 6.0

-*	Added options to choose if available actions should be performed after

 *	Added Emulate copy and Emulate cut commands, which could be assigned from the Input gestures dialog.
 *	Added a dialog to configure the Emulate copy and Emulate cut